Shanks303/news-aggregator-react/README.md

 - Responsive Layout: The UI components are designed using React Bootstrap, ensuring the layout adjusts for different screen sizes.
 Media queries are used for custom styling on mobile devices.

 4. API Integration
-- api.js contains four different data sources newsAPI, guardianAPI, nytAPI: These service file handle API requests to the respective data sources.
+- api.js contains four different data sources newsAPI, guardianAPI, nytAPI, worldnewsAPI: These service file handle API requests to the respective data sources.
 It contains functions to fetch data, and convert all the data into normalize data which are used in Redux actions and components.

 5. State Management
 - Redux Toolkit: Used to manage the state of the application, including articles fetched, user preferences, and filter criteria.
 Redux slices (articlesSlice.jsx) are created to handle specific aspects of the state.